PEZ/pirate-lang/README.md

 1. Open this link: https://gitpod.io/#https://github.com/PEZ/pirate-lang
 1. Hack away.

 Or, in theory, that is the case.
-There are currentlly some major blockers.
+There are currently some major blockers.
 Among those that you can't connect to a REPL server. 😭

 ## Blockers